goauthentik/authentik/website/integrations/services/sentry/index.md

 ## What is Sentry

-> Sentry provides self-hosted and cloud-based error monitoring that helps all software teams discover, triage, and prioritize errors in real-time.
+> Sentry is an open-source error tracking platform that helps developers monitor and fix crashes in real-time.
-> One million developers at over fifty thousand companies already ship better software faster with Sentry.
-Won’t you join them?
 >
 > -- https://sentry.io